bowseruk/javascript-tick-tack-toe/README.md

 ## Description

-This project was created using HTML, CSS and Javascript to make a Tic Tac Toe Game.
+This project was created using HTML, CSS, Javascript and JQuery to make a Tic Tac Toe Game.
 The project had the following requirements:

 * You choose a symbol.
 The empty symbol is AI vs AI
 * If it is the human players turn, the relevant empty boxes can be pressed only.